pmjones/adr/original-renamed.md

 This pattern may be better formulated as variations on _Controller_ and _View_ from _Model-View-Controller_ instead of a pattern of its own.

-That is, it may be that _Action_ is a variation similar to _Page Controller_, and thus better termed an _Action Controller_.
+That is, it may be _Action_ is a variation similar to _Page Controller_, and thus better termed an _Action Controller_.
 It would thereby fit into the _Controller_ portion of MVC.
-(Indeed, the formal description for _Page Controller_ says that it represents a "page or action.")
+Indeed, the formal description for _Page Controller_ says it represents a "page or action."

 Likewise, it may be that _Responder_ is a variation similar to _Template View_ or _Transform View_, and thus better termed a _Response View_.
 It would thereby fit into the _View_ portion of MVC.

-Having said that, I believe those alternative formulations are probably not as good of a description of web-based interactions as is ADR.
+Those alternative formulations are probably not as good of a description of web-based interactions as is ADR.
 This is mostly because of the implicit interactions between _Model_ and _View_ in MVC.
 In MVC, the _View_ updates the _Model_.
 In ADR, the _Responder_ does not update the _Domain_.

 ### Ambiguous Domain